goodpaul6/Tiny/README.md

 I created a webserver which is capable of handling a large amount of concurrent connections with a variety of web application development utilities (async processing, routing, templating).
 Have a look at `examples/server`.
 I followed golang's "Writing Web Applications" tutorial which guides users through making a wiki and replicated that in tiny.

+### Advent of Code

+I used Tiny to [solve Day 19 of Advent of Code 2023](https://github.com/goodpaul6/advent/blob/master/2023/day19.tiny).
+It went surprisingly well.
+I did some other days as well; you can check out the `advent` repo to find out.

+You can run the solution by building `terp` in the examples and then running `tiny_terp day19.tiny` and putting the input in `inputs/day19.txt` in your working directory.